Singapore Online Stock Brokerage Account Fees in 2026

 Custodian brokerage account fees (based on SG stocks)

-This is based on commissions charged for the Singapore market, with assets of less than S$30,000.
-For customers who have more assets with the brokerage firm, you can enjoy lower commission fees.
+This is based on commissions charged in the Singapore market for assets under S$30,000.
+For customers with more assets at the brokerage firm, you can enjoy lower commission fees.

 Provider |